qubekit/QUBEKit/README.md

 Each time QUBEKit runs, a new working directory containing a log file will be created.
 The name of the directory will contain the run number or name provided via the terminal command `-log` (or the run number or name from the configs if a `-log` command is not provided).
-This log file will store which methods were called, how long they took, and any docstring for them (if it exists).
-The log file will also contain information regarding the config options used, as well as the commands given and much more.
+The log file will contain information regarding the config options used, as well as the commands given and much more.
-The log file updates in real time and contains far more information than is printed to the terminal during a run.
+The log file updates in real time and contains more information than is printed to the terminal during a run.
 If there is an error with QUBEKit, the full stack trace of an exception will be stored in the log file.

-**The error printed to the terminal may be different and incorrect so it's always better to check the log file.**

 Many errors have custom exceptions to help elucidate if, for example, a module has not been installed correctly.

+**The error printed to the terminal may be different, truncated or incorrect so it's always better to check the log file.**

 The format for the name of the active directory is:

-    QUBEKit_moleculename_YYYY_MM_DD_runnumber
+    QUBEKit_moleculename_YYYY_MM_DD_runnumber(_backupnumber)

-If using QUBEKit multiple times per day with the same molecule, it is therefore necessary to update the 'run number'.
+If using QUBEKit multiple times per day with the same molecule, it is not necessary to update the 'run number'.
-Not updating the run number when analysing the same molecule on the same day will prevent the program from running.
+Not updating the run number when analysing the same molecule on the same day will lead to a backup being created.
-This is to prevent the directory being overwritten.

-Updating the run number can be done with the command:
+If this is not wanted, you must update the run number with the command:

     -log Prop1201